agda/agda/doc/user-manual/tools/command-line-options.rst

      There exists both a local interface file and an interface file in ``_build``.

+.. option:: DuplicateRecordDirective

+     Conflicting directives in a record declaration.

 .. option:: DuplicateRewriteRule

      Duplicate declaration of a name as :ref:`REWRITE<rewriting>` rule.